KeckObservatory/RemoteObserving/README.md

     ```
     export PATH=/usr/local/anaconda3-7/bin:$PATH
     ```
+    - Other python distributions work (python 3.7+), but the user may have to manually install the python dependencies described in the `environment.yaml` file in addition to packages which are included with anaconda.
 - Install VNC viewer client
     - **For Linux**
         - **On Linux:** TigerVNC is recommended as the VNC client.
 RealVNC has been tested as well.